Dispensary: Primary care (India)

 In India, a dispensary refers to a small setup with basic medical facilities where a doctor can provide a primary level of care.

 It does not have a hospitalization facility and is generally owned by a single doctor.

 In remote areas of India where hospital facilities are not available, dispensaries will be available.

 Tuberculosis (Turkey)

 In Turkey, the term dispensary is almost always used in reference to tuberculosis dispensaries (verem savaş dispanseri) established across the country under a programme to eliminate tuberculosis initiated in 1923, the same year the country was founded.
 Although more than a hundred such dispensaries continue to operate as of 2023, they have been largely supplanted by hospitals by the end of 20th century with increased access to healthcare.

-Alcohol (USA)
+Alcohol (United States)

 The term dispensary in the United States was used to refer to government agencies that sell alcoholic beverages, particularly in the state of Idaho and the South Carolina.